cooperlees/aioexabgp/README.md

 - Please refer to `aioexabgp.announcer.Announcer` for referenced class
 - `sample_announcer.json` is the configuration that drives `sample.py`

 `aioexabgp.announver.sample` has a runnable example. `-D` here is important for dry run.
+This is a bad example that needs sudo to `/sbin/ip`.
 Steps to use:

 - Create a venv
 - cd to this repo base